Poliovirus: Transgenic mice

 The development of the TgPVR mouse has had a profound effect on oral poliovirus vaccine (OPV) production.
 Previously, monitoring the safety of OPV had to be performed using monkeys, because only primates are susceptible to the virus.
 In 1999, the World Health Organization approved the use of the TgPVR mouse as an alternative method of assessing the effectiveness of the vaccine against poliovirus type-3.
 In 2000, the mouse model was approved for tests of vaccines against type-1 and type-2 poliovirus.

+Genetic modification

+A modification of the poliovirus, called PVSRIPO, was tested in early clinical trials as a possible treatment for cancer.
+As of September 2022, a number of clinical trials are underway.

+A drawback of the attenuated virus used in the Sabin oral polio vaccine is its potential to cause vaccine-associated paralytic poliomyelitis (VAPP) in approximately one individual per every 2.7 million doses administered.
+In addition, the live virus can also circulate in under-vaccinated populations (circulating vaccine-derived poliovirus, cVDPV) and over time can revert to a neurovirulent form causing paralytic polio.
+Researchers have developed a poliovirus type 2 vaccine strain that is genetically more stable and less likely to regain virulence than the original Sabin2 strain, with three key genetic modifications.
+The vaccine derived from this strain, novel oral polio virus type 2 (nOPV2), was granted emergency licencing in 2021, and subsequently full licensure in December 2023.
+Genetically stabilsed vaccines targeting poliovirus types 1 and 3 are in development, with the intention that these will eventually completely replace the Sabin vaccines.